overly-engineered/negligence/README.md

 ### Bench Functions

 There is no restriction on what you can do inside of bench functions.
-If it runs in node it should run in negligence.
+If it runs in NodeJS it should run in negligence.

 Each function will be passed an array of data in the form specified by the schema.